ivan-livyi/atlassian-mcp/README.md

 make start
 ```

 The container will run in the background and be ready to accept MCP connections.
-Environment variables will be provided by Cursor through the MCP configuration.

 ### 2. Get Your Atlassian API Token